rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 ⭐ [**OAAB Grazelands**](https://www.nexusmods.com/morrowind/mods/49075) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
  This mod is an overhaul of Vos and Tel Vos, the land surrounding them, the two nearby egg mines, covering a large portion of the northern Grazelands.
 Currently, the mod does not cover the entire Grazelands region, but additional work is planned in future updates.
 The mod includes 16+ new quests with approximately 18,000 words of dialogue.

-* On MO2 installation, check the following options in the BAIN installer:
+* On MO2 installation, check the following options in the installer:
   * [x] 00 Core
   * [x] 01 Remiros Groundcover GL Patch

 ⭐ [**Melchior's Excellent Grazelands Acacia**](https://www.nexusmods.com/morrowind/mods/51058) by [MelchiorDahrk](https://www.nexusmods.com/morrowind/users/962116)\
 A pluginless replacer for the Grazelands trees inspired by the umbrella thorn acacia species.

+* On MO2 installation, check the following options in the installer:
+  * [x] 00 Core
+  * [x] 01 OAAB Saplings Patch

 [**RR Mod Series - Telvanni Lighthouse Tel Vos**](https://www.nexusmods.com/morrowind/mods/42744)\
  This mod adds a Telvanni style Lighthouse not far from Tel Vos and Tel Mora.